pandafhg/MHVR-to-SAF-TL/README.md

 - The file RunOnnxBatch.py is the batch processing.
 - The folder MHVR contains all MHVR data (support *.csv, *.txt, *.dat) that needs to be processed.
   Spacing of data columns supports space, double space, tab and comma.
 - The MHVR_SAF folder contains processed pSAF data and is named in the format [SAF_source_filename].
-Some examples can be found in the MHVR_SAF_Sample folder.
+Some examples can be found in the MHVR folder.

 Flow: